mukhtar-github/next-js/next.md

 Note: React is unopinionated when it comes to data fetching, meaning you can choose whichever solution best suits your needs.
 Later on, we’ll discuss data fetching options in Next.js.
 But for now, you can use a simple array to represent data.

-Add an array of names to your HomePage component:
+Add an array of names to your 'HomePage' component:

 ```javascript
 function Header({ title }) {